rust-embedded/rust-raspberrypi-OS-tutorials/17_kernel_symbols/README.md

 }
 ```

-The implementation of the struct furthermore defines the two public functions `name()` and
-`contains()`, which will be used to query information.

 To enable the kernel to lookup symbol names, we will add an `array` to the kernel binary that
 contains all the kernel symbols.
 Because we can query the final symbol names and addresses only
 _after_ the kernel has been `linked`, the same approach as for the `translation tables` will be